Kymkim/LeekOS/README.md

 # HyprMikuOS

 Hello!
 This is a lil personal project I have been working on.
-This is a custom NixOS Hyprland rice inspired by Hatsune Miku!s
+This is a custom NixOS Hyprland rice inspired by Hatsune Miku!

 ![Hatsune Miku!](./miku.png)